For anyone who is wanting to work for themselves, or to work from home- good for you!

-Some of the following are affiliate links which means I may earn a small commission.
+*Some of the following are affiliate links.
 It won’t change anything for you, but it helps support Carina Jane blog. 🙂

 Where To Set Up An Online Store:

 WooCommerce: I’m not overly familiar with WooCommerce but I’ve read good reviews about it and that it is a relatively easy to use platform which allows you to add widgets and plugins to your blog you’ve already created.
 It sounds as though it is easy to integrate with what you’ve already made and it has good feedback!

 Shopify: This is an online platform that allows you to sell through Facebook, through your own online storefront, AND in person.
 They have several different tiered pricing plans and the ability to upgrade if you find that you need more.
 It’s crazy easy to navigate and set up.
 (I’m technologically challenged so this is perfect for me!)

 Etsy: Is Etsy the godfather of all craft selling websites?
 Who knows, but it’s quite popular!
 Easy to use, with high popularity and decent help desk.
 (They’ve been good to me at least!)